 The telltale signs were hard to ignore.
 While the eggs collected from the ducks, Silkies and Ameraucanas were just fine, the ones from the main Orpington coop were not.
 At first it was just one egg coming in coated with sticky, dried yolk.
 In the course of a week, the number of affected eggs increased to two or three per day.
 A peek into the coop’s nestboxes one morning revealed messy, rich yellow stains sullying all three nestpads.
 I quickly tossed these onto our compost heap and replaced them with fresh pads but, the next morning, one of the new pads—and the three eggs in it—bore the same golden blotches.
-There was no longer any doubt: one of our birds was an egg eater.
+There was no longer any doubt: These are the signs of egg eating hens, and one of our birds was an egg eater.

 In egg eating, the offending chicken pecks at an egg and then either eats the interior but not the shell or eats the entire egg, shell, yolk and all.
-Birds begin eating eggs for several reasons.
+Egg eating hens start this behavior for several reasons.
 Curiosity is one, especially in pullets and young hens.
 That oval thing that materializes seemingly out of nowhere?
 That definitely bears investigating.
 An egg accidentally crushed by a heavier bird such as a Brahma or English Orpington or by overcrowded conditions?
 Very intriguing.
 Layers that are deficient in calcium might begin eating eggs to boost their mineral levels, while birds of both genders that are lacking in protein might find exactly what their bodies need contained within that fragile shell.

 Prevent accidental egg breakage by ensuring that you have enough nestboxes for your hens.
 One nestbox for every four girls is a good ratio and one that should keep your girls from all climbing into the same nestbox at the same time, potentially squashing the eggs already laid.